Ecosystem

 Building together > Building Alone: Meet the Agglayer’s Core Contributors

-The Agglayer is designed to be a net-positive solution for any chain that connects.
-It sets aside zero-sum competition and replaces it with collaboration in order to give chains, developers, and users access to deep, unified liquidity and better UX.
+The Agglayer is designed to be a net-positive solution for any connected chain.
+It sets aside zero-sum competition for collaboration to give chains, developers, and users access to deep, unified liquidity and better UX.

-Big claim: Interoperability is better when value isn’t extracted from connected chains.
+Big claim: Interoperability is better when value isn’t extracted from interoperable chains.

 What does that look like in practice?